pivoshenko/poetry-plugin-dotenv/README.md

 `poetry-plugin-dotenv` - is the plugin that automatically loads environment variables from a dotenv file into the environment before `poetry` commands are run.

+**Features**

+- 📦 Doesn't require any dependencies
-**This plugin doesn't have any dependencies, but therefore it also supports features that `python-dotenv` supports (e.g. templates, interpolating variables using `POSIX` variable expansions etc).**
+- 📝 Supports templates, interpolating variables using POSIX variable expansions
+- 🔮 Fully type safe
+- 🥷🏻 100% tests coverage and "A" grade for maintainability

 # ⚙️ Installation